 Depending on a) your ratio of lemon juice to water; b) body’s level of acidity; and c) consistency in daily intake, the taste of lemon-water should eventually not taste very sour at all.

-Those who would not be recommended to regularly take lemon-water are those who have strong acid reflux (heartburn) or ulcers (known or unknown) – mouth, esophageal or stomach ulcers.
-In these cases, lemon juice will cause an irritating “burning” sensation, because it has not yet been metabolized by the body and is still in its acidic state when passing these areas of the gastrointestinal tract.
+Those who would not be recommended to regularly take lemon-water (or might start with very weak doses) are those who have particularly strong acid reflux (heartburn) or ulcers (known or unknown) – mouth, esophageal or stomach ulcers.
+In these cases, lemon juice may cause an irritating “burning” sensation, because it has not yet been metabolized by the body and is still in its acidic state when passing these areas of the gastrointestinal tract.
 Therefore, other remedies would be suggested.

 NOTE: Taking LIME juice in warm water has similar benefits to drinking warm lemon-water.
 See this comparison of nutrition facts between raw lemon and lime juice.